 The midsole is made from injection-molded EVA foam that is firm enough to support the foot, soft enough for comfort, and flexible enough to run in.
 The injection process uses less EVA foam and is softer and bouncier than a standard compressed sole.
 There is some arch support.
 It also features the rubber ABZORB crash pad to prevent shock while running over rough terrain.
 ACTEVA LITE offers resiliency and cushioning for a smooth, responsive ride.
 The XLT footbed at the bottom of the midsole adds durability and cushioning.

 The upper gives the shoe breathability, support, and structure.
 The outside is mesh with synthetic overlays, and the lining is mesh.
 Compared to the previous edition, the 610v5 has fewer overlays with the remaining ones more strategically placed, making the shoe lighter overall.
 The more open mesh increases breathability.
-The heel, tongue, and collar are padded for comfort and the near seamless interior reduces the risk of irritation and hot spots.
+The heel, tongue, and collar are padded for comfort and the nearly seamless interior reduces the risk of irritation and hot spots.
 The heel also offers stability and, along with the laces, keeps the foot in place.
-The two problems with the upper were that the inside padding near the toes wears out after a while, and that some reviewers thought that the laces were too long.
+The two problems with the upper were that the inside padding near the toes wears out after a while and that some reviewers thought that the laces were too long.

 The men's shoe weighs 10.4 oz and the women's shoe weighs 8.3 oz.
 This is advertised as a lightweight shoe